MitocGroup/www/views/blog/posts/2015/08/very-exciting-and-looking-forward-to-aws-re-invent-2015.md

 >_How can I convince my boss to let me attend?_

-Yeah, we all have been there and struggled with that… And here below is the answer:
+Yeah, we all have been there and struggled with that...
+And here below is the answer:

 >_There are a number of great benefits for attending AWS re:Invent.
 We have made it easy for you to convince your boss to attend AWS re:Invent!
 Use our [Justify Your Trip](https://reinvent.awsevents.com/justification.html) template._